The Specchia Hideaway

 Activities

 • Venture to medieval Specchia (2km).
-Marvel at the 15th-century Castle; discover Chiesa di Sant’Eufemia – a Byzantine church dating back to the 9th century – or explore the ancient underground oil mills.
-For those seeking evening fun, it's especially buzzy during the summer months, with mazy cobbled lanes filled with live music, street performances, and open-air markets
+Marvel at the 15th-century Castle; discover Chiesa di Sant’Eufemia – a Byzantine church dating back to the 9th century – or explore the ancient underground olive oil mills

-• Soak up some rays on the beautiful Puglian coast.
+• Soak up some rays on the beautiful Ionian coast.
 Try Marina di Pescoluse, (13km), known as the "Maldives of Salento" for its crystal-clear waters and white sand.
 Other nearby options include Marina di Salve, Torre San Giovanni and Marina Serra

 • Gallipoli, a 30-minute westwards drive away, has a beach under 14th-century walls and is renowned for its vibrant nightlife in the summer and the stunning Punta della Suina beach; once part of Greece, it was rebuilt by the Byzantines, conquered by Normans, and owned by Sicily and Naples